 Due to the nature of these templates, most advisors end up cluttering their websites with every last piece of information.
 Given the fact that we live in the age of information overload, most visitors feel overwhelmed and don’t have any meaningful engagement.

 Often small financial advisory firms or solo financial advisors tend to go this route.
 Given the number of DIY website builders such as Weebly, Wix and the countless other resources, I can’t blame them.
-In addition, DIY solutions are very tempting when you’re on a budget!
+Besides, DIY solutions are very tempting when you’re on a budget!

 While website design matters, it is all about content and content marketing.
 As a financial advisor, is your content authentic and relevant to your target market?
-For example, majority of financial advisor websites broadcast how great their newsletter is.
+For example, the majority of financial advisor websites broadcast how great their newsletter is.
 Throughout the website, there are “call-to-action” elements begging visitors to “Subscribe to newsletter!”
-However, majority of these financial advisors are counting on third party vendors to send out generic newsletters with financial articles that are often put together by content spinner programs.
+However, the majority of these financial advisors are counting on third-party vendors to send out generic newsletters with financial articles that are often put together by content spinner programs.
 There isn’t any meaningful information in these newsletters.
 If you’re a financial advisor, my advice is to stay away from newsletter gimmick unless you can commit time and efforts to produce one with authentic information.
-Fake newsletter is the worst thing you can do to your credibility and authenticity.
+The fake newsletter is the worst thing you can do to your credibility and authenticity.

 Often financial advisors put out so much information that it overwhelms anyone who stumbles upon their websites.
-On the contrary, there are financial advisors who don’t even have basic information on their websites.
+On the contrary, some financial advisors don’t even have basic information on their websites.

-Internet usage by mobile and tablet devices now exceeds desktop and laptop computers.
+Web usage by mobile and tablet devices now exceeds desktop and laptop computers.
 I often meet with financial advisors who are interested in redesigning their website to make it “responsive.”
 For those who don’t know the term, a responsive website is the one that works on all devices – from mobile phones to desktops.
-However, they often fail to realize that a “mobile ready” website isn’t necessary a “mobile friendly” website.
-If your visitors are not engaged with your mobile website, they will leave.
+However, they often fail to realize that a “mobile ready” website isn’t necessarily a “mobile friendly” website.
+If your visitors aren’t engaged with your mobile website, they will leave.
 Thus, it is critical to invest in user experience and usability to make sure your website is optimized for mobile devices and provide an extraordinary user experience.

 A business image is a function of PR and advertising.
 Anyone can pretend to be a genius financial guru by spending some serious cash on advertising.
 However, credibility and authenticity is something that is built over time by following a consistent investment approach and by delivering results for your clients.
 For a financial advisor, credibility and authenticity are two attributes that must be managed with utmost care and defended fiercely and a professional website can be a powerful tool to support these efforts.